Plan Your Vacation with Help From Project: Time Off

 Theoretically, we all understand that taking time off work to travel with friends, spend time with family, and even enjoy a solo vacay is super important to recharge our spirits and refresh our minds.
 But in reality, we’re taking more virtual vacations via Instagram scrolls on our commutes home than we are using travel apps to help us snag a flight to somewhere exotic.
 Yes, maintaining a healthy work-life balance is tricky, especially when you work somewhere that doesn’t value vacation (and you’re still trying to advance your career).
 It’s about time we all find our chill — and Project: Time Off‘s sole purpose is making sure every American does just that.
-We spoke with Cait DeBaun, director of communications at P:TO, to get the scoop on what they’re trying to accomplish, why vacation days are so important, and how to start de-stigmatizing taking time off.
+We spoke with Cait DeBaun, director of communications at P:TO, to get the scoop on what they’re trying to accomplish, why vacation days are so important, and how to start de-stigmatizing taking time off and plan your vacation.

 Brit + Co: We just met you and we already love your organization.
 Can you tell us what Project: Time Off is all about?